Please click to see the latest brochure: Introducing Annuity Options at Retirement.

 Your payment options at Retirement

 Deferred Retirement: You do have the option to leave your benefit in the Fund when you retire, which is particularly relevant if retiring early.
-The money is preserved in the Fund and will accrue investment income (growth or negative return).
+The money is preserved in the Fund and will accrue returns (growth or negative).
 This allows you to avoid making rushed investment decisions with tax implications by taking the cash lump sum immediately at retirement.

 Please refer to the tax table below for a comparison between Resignation and Retirement.